Commercial model

 With 10 distinct capabilities, the D1 Pro is designed as a versatile platform rather than a single-task device.
 This breadth means the robot can handle varied scenarios and workflows, reducing the need for multiple specialized robots and increasing its utility across different situations.

-With a payload capacity of Up to 8 kg, the D1 Pro can handle meaningful physical tasks.
+With a payload capacity of ≈ 5 kg (up to 8 kg for light items), the D1 Pro can handle meaningful physical tasks.
 This capacity enables practical applications like carrying tools, transporting materials, or supporting equipment mounts that lighter robots simply cannot accommodate.

 Unlike many robots that remain in development or prototype stages, the D1 Pro is available for purchase today.
 This means you can evaluate the actual shipping product rather than making decisions based on projected specifications that may change before release.